jeffreyhong12/2113gp/README.md

 **6.features that we have implemented**
 • Generation of random game sets or events: The enemy will select pokemons randomly, and randomly use normal attacks or skills, and skills have a probability to course special effects.

-• Data structures for storing game status:
+• Data structures for storing game status: For setting and changing the properties of Pokemon, we use struct.
+Then array is used to store the struct.
+Game progress is determined using an integer. search function to locate the location of the sprite in the struct array

-• Dynamic memory management: we use "new"
+• Dynamic memory management: we use new to receive some temporary values for comparison and then delete them after use

 • File input/output (e.g., for loading/saving game status): use .h head File documents and transfer game data from different files